tenzind68-6807457/ICT105-DRUK-MVP/docs/idea-log.md

 # Initial IT Venture Idea Log

-## Idea 1:Tourism Information Platform

-### Problem Area
-Travelers often struggle to find organized and trustworthy information about tourist attractions, transport, accommodation, and local services in one place.

-### Target Users
-Tourists visiting new destinations

-Local travelers

-Students and backpackers

-Travel planners

-### Current Alternative
-Users currently rely on scattered sources such as Google searches, social media posts, travel blogs, and multiple booking websites.

-### Proposed IT Solution
-A web-based tourism platform that lists attractions, travel tips, maps, images, and local services in a simple and organized interface

-### Possible Technology
-HTML, CSS, JavaScript

-Responsive web design

-Cloud hosting (GitHub Pages or similar)

-Optional map integration (Google Maps API)

-### Why This is Suitable
-The project is manageable for a semester MVP because it can start with a simple website prototype and gradually add features such as destination listings, search, and recommendations

-## Idea 2:Smart Campus Event Hub

-### Problem Area
-Students often miss campus events, deadlines, and club activities because information is spread across different channels.

-### Target Users
-University students

-Student clubs and organizations

-Campus administrators

-### Current Alternative
-Events are shared through posters, messaging apps, and social media groups, which are difficult to track.

-### Proposed IT Solution
-A centralized web or mobile platform where students can view events, receive reminders, and register for activities

-### Possible Technology
-Web or mobile application

-Notification system

-Cloud database

-### Why This is Suitable
-The project can be built incrementally, starting with event listings and user accounts, making it manageable within one semester
-## Idea 3:Local Artisan Marketplace

-### Problem Area
-Local artisans and small businesses have limited online visibility and difficulty reaching wider customers.

-### Target Users
-Local artisans and craft makers

-Small business owners

-Customers interested in handmade products

-### Current Alternative
-Sellers mainly rely on physical shops, local markets, and social media pages to promote products.

-### Proposed IT Solution
-An online marketplace where artisans can create profiles, upload products, and connect with buyers

-### Possible Technology
-Web application

-Product catalog system

-Cloud hosting and storage

-### Why This is Suitable
-A marketplace prototype can begin with basic product listings and user profiles, making it achievable for a semester-long MVP project
+## Idea 1: Smart Campus Event Hub

+### Problem Area:
+Students often miss campus events and important announcements because information is spread across multiple channels.

+### Target Users:

+* University students.
+* Student clubs and organizations

+### Current Alternative:
+Facebook, Line groups, posters, and social media.

+### Proposed IT Solution:
+A platform that allows students to discover events, register online, and receive reminders.

+## Possible Technology:

+* Web application
+* Mobile application
+* Cloud database

+### Why This Is Suitable:
+It improves communication and increases student participation in campus activities.

+---

+## Idea 2 — Tourism Information Platform

+### Problem Area:
+Tourists struggle to find reliable travel information in one place.

+### Target Users:

+* Tourists and travelers.
+* Student and backpackers

+### Current Alternative:
+Google searches, brochures, travel blogs, and social media.

+### Proposed IT Solution:
+A website that provides destination details, travel guides, transportation information, and local recommendations.

+### Possible Technology:

+* Website
+* Database system
+* Search functionality

+### Why This Is Suitable:
+It simplifies trip planning and improves the travel experience.

+---

+## Idea 3 — Local Artisan Marketplace

+### Problem Area:
+Local artisans have limited access to wider markets and customers.

+### Target Users:

+* Artisans
+* craft makers and small business owners.

+### Current Alternative:
+Physical stores, local markets, and social media.

+### Proposed IT Solution:
+An online marketplace where artisans can showcase and sell handmade products.

+### Possible Technology:

+* Web marketplace
+* Cloud database
+* Product management system

+### Why This Is Suitable:
+It expands market reach and supports local entrepreneurship.

+---

+## Idea 4 — Campus Item Recovery Platform

+### Problem Area:
+Students often lose personal belongings on campus and have difficulty locating them.

+### Target Users:
+University students.

+### Current Alternative:
+Notice boards, social media posts, and asking friends.

+### Proposed IT Solution:
+A web-based system where users can report lost and found items, upload photos, and search for missing belongings.

+### Possible Technology:

+* Web application
+* Database system
+* User authentication

+### Why This Is Suitable:**
+It provides a faster and more organized way to recover lost items.

+---

+## Idea 5 — Academic Task Tracking Dashboard

+### Problem Area:
+Students struggle to manage assignments, deadlines, and class schedules.

+### Target Users:
+University students.

+### Current Alternative:
+Paper planners, notebooks, and calendar applications or reminder apps.

+### Proposed IT Solution:
+A dashboard that helps students track assignments, schedules, and upcoming deadlines in one place.

+### Possible Technology:

+* Dashboard system
+* Web application
+* Cloud database

+### Why This Is Suitable:
+It improves time management and academic performance.

+---

+## Idea 6 — Career Application Monitoring Portal

+### Problem Area:
+Students find it difficult to search for and monitor internship opportunities.

+### Target Users:
+University students.

+### Current Alternative:
+Multiple job websites, emails, and manual tracking.

+### Proposed IT Solution:
+A dashboard that lists internship opportunities and allows students to track application progress.

+### Possible Technology:

+* Web application
+* Dashboard system
+* Database management

+### Why This Is Suitable:
+It simplifies internship searches and helps students manage applications more efficiently.